Context

 Installation

-- Install lineset sleeves during framing/before drywall. — stage:: 3
+- Install lineset sleeves for both systems during framing/before drywall. — stage:: 3

 - Install bathroom transfer fan (high) and return grille (low) on shared wall. — stage:: 6